"Unable to run PHP in command line mode" error when running remote MODX upgrade

 - Unable to run PHP in command line mode, `php --version` did not return valid output.

 These are part of the pre-installation checks to make sure your server can execute PHP code in command line (CLI) mode.
-This is necessary as the final step of the remote upgrade is to run the MODX setup in said command line mode.
+This is necessary for the final step of the remote upgrade, which runs the MODX setup in command line mode.

 Both errors are caused by (invalid) configuration on the server, although the specific cause and fix for them are slightly different.